danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 =========================================

-Professor Bruce Aylward of WHO has been through many pandemics, and lead the WHO COVID-19 mission in China and given many recent interviews.
-In his interviews he invariably makes points that conflict with some of the UK science advice, especially:
+Professor Bruce Aylward of WHO has been through many pandemics, and lead the WHO COVID-19 investigative mission in China and has given many recent interviews.
+His interviews invariably conflict with some of the UK science advice, especially:

 * response speed (needs to be fast for every reported case)
 * testing all suspected cases